acoppes/acoppes/site/_drafts/lastyearrecap.markdown

     <img src="/assets/2023review/moonlander-mockups.png" />
 </div>

 The idea was like a moon lander game where you have to land in different environments/planets.
-I kinda like this concept so I started making some prototypes which quickly evolved from a lander into a mining game.
+I kinda liked this concept so I started making some prototypes which quickly evolved from a lander into a mining game (I was playing a lot of Dome Keeper at that time).
 Here there is a video of the first iterations:

 <div class="post-image">
 <video width="500px" controls>